Desmond McKenzie: Personal life

 Minister McKenzie is married to Marcia with three sons and two daughters.
 He lists his hobbies as collecting, selecting and playing music and cricket.

-Awards & recognition
+Awards and recognition

-Minister McKenzie's outstanding and dedicated service to Local Government led to him being awarded the Order of Distinction in the Commander Class in 2008.
+Minister McKenzie was awarded the Order of Distinction in the Commander Class in 2008.
 He was also recognized by Rotary International with the Paul Harris Award and became CVM Television's Newsmaker of the Year in 2004.
+In 2025, he was awarded the Order of Jamaica.